 If you’re planning on beginning grad school within a year, you will want to choose a date to take the TOEFL relatively soon.
-Many U.S. college and graduate school programs require applications a long time before the start of the the semester–sometimes as many as 10 months ahead of time, and you’ll want to make sure you leave enough time to send your scores as well.
-But, this depends on what programs you are going to apply to.
-Check the websites of the schools you’re interest in, and possibly email the admissions office if you’re not sure when applications are due.
+Many United States college and graduate school programs require applications a long time before the start of the semester–sometimes as many as 10 months ahead of time, and you’ll want to make sure you leave enough time to send your scores as well.
+But, this depends on what programs you are going to apply to, and guidelines are different at some foreign universities.
+Check the websites of the schools you’re interested in, and possibly email the admissions office if you’re not sure when applications are due.

-When you should take the test depends on how soon those deadlines are.
-But generally speaking, if you’re going to have to take the test, it should be at least a couple of months from when you start studying.
-The later scheduled days on that list of the test dates should be appropriate for most people who read this blog.
+When you should take the test ultimately depends on how soon those deadlines are.
+But you should also consider how long it will take you to fully prepare for the TOEFL.
+Generally speaking, if you’re going to have to take the test, it should be at least a couple of months from when you start studying.
+You want time to prepare fully and take a few TOEFL sample tests.
+So the later scheduled days on the list of test dates should be appropriate for most people who read this blog.
 But that assumes your application deadlines are also months into the future, at least.

 Let’s imagine two scenarios to illustrate good timing:

 You are applying to a graduate school program or college eventually, maybe next year.
 This is a good opportunity to check your ability now.
 Study for the TOEFL for one or two months, practicing the format and strategies as much as possible.
 Then take the test.
 This might be many, many months before your applications are due, but that’s okay.
 This is because TOEFL scores rely on two things: general academic English language ability and test familiarity/strategy.
 General English ability takes a long time to improve.
 Strategy can be learned more quickly.
 So you want to improve your strategy as much as possible and take the test relatively soon.
 This way, you can see whether your goals are realistic.